Currants roll recipe in Sweet TnT Magazine, Trinidad and Tobago.

-Currants roll has always been a favorite in the Caribbean.
+Currants roll has always been a favourite in the Caribbean.
 Yummy is the first thing that comes to mind when we think of this pastry.
 While we enjoy it as a snack, a quick breakfast on our way to school or work, or as comfort food on that cool Sunday afternoon, we are also treating ourselves to endless health benefits that it provides.
 It seems like nothing can beat a good old currants roll.

 Below, we have a quick and easy currants roll recipe for the pastry dough and for the filling.
 We also offer a list of the health benefits you can enjoy from consuming currants.